Grebe: Habitat, distribution and migration

 Grebes are a nearly cosmopolitan clade of waterbirds, found on every continent except Antarctica.
-They are absent from the Arctic circle and arid environments.
-They have successfully colonized and radiated into islands such as Madagascar and New Zealand.
-Some species such as the eared grebe (P. nigricollis) and great crested grebe (P. cristatus) are found in multiple continents with regional subspecies or populations.
-A few species like the Junin grebe (P. taczanowskii) and the recently extinct Atitlan grebe (Podilymbus gigas) are lake endemics.
+They are absent from the Arctic Circle and arid environments.
+They have successfully colonized islands such as Madagascar and New Zealand.
+Some species, such as the eared grebe (Podiceps nigricollis) and great crested grebe (P. cristatus), are found on multiple continents with regional subspecies or populations.
+A few species like the Junin grebe (P. taczanowskii) and the recently extinct Atitlán grebe (Podilymbus gigas) are lake endemics.
 During the warmer or breeding seasons, many species of grebes in the northern hemisphere reside in a variety of freshwater habitats like lakes and marshes.
-Once winter arrives many will migrate to marine environments usually along the coastlines.
-The species is most prevalent in the New World with almost half of the world's species living in this part of the world.
+Once winter arrives, many will migrate to marine environments along the coastlines.
+During migration, grebes migrate either by flying overland at night or swimming along the coast during the day.
+Grebes are most prevalent in the New World, with almost half of the world's species native there.

 Feeding ecology

-The feeding ecology of grebes is diverse within the group.
-Larger species such as those in the genus Aechmophorus have spear-like bills to catch mid-depth fish while smaller species such as those in the genera Tachybaptus and Podilymbus tend to be short and stout with a preference for catching small aquatic invertebrates.
-There are much more species of grebes that predate on aquatic invertebrates, with only a handful of large-bodied piscivores.
-The aforementioned Aechmophorusis the most piscivorous of the grebes.
-Closely related species that overlap in their often avoid interspecific competition by having prey preferences and adaptations for it.
-In areas where there is just as a single species, they tend to have more generalized bill with more open preferences to different prey sources.
+The feeding ecology of grebes is diverse.
+Larger species, such as those in the genus Aechmophorus, have spear-like bills to catch mid-depth fish, while smaller species, such as those in the genera Tachybaptus and Podilymbus, tend to be short and stout with a preference for catching small aquatic invertebrates.
+The majority of grebes prey on aquatic invertebrates, with only a handful of large-bodied piscivores.
+The aforementioned Aechmophorus is the most piscivorous of the grebes.
+Closely related species that overlap in their range often avoid interspecific competition by having prey preferences and adaptations for it.
+In areas where there is just a single species, they tend to have more generalized bills with a greater range of prey sources.